mercadopago/devsite-docs/guides/plugins/prestashop/testing.en.md

 The Mercado Pago plugin comes with the **Sandbox test environment** active by default.
 In this environment you'll be able to simulate in-store payments and see if everything is working correctly before you start receiving real payments from your customers.
 To perform the test, follow the steps below.

-1. On your store's Administrative Panel, access the Modules and Services menu, locate the Mercado Pago plugin and click **configure**.
+1. On your store's Administrative Panel, access the Modules and Services menu, locate the Mercado Pago plugin and click on **configure**.
 2. On the plugin management screen, confirm that the test [credentials](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/resources/credentials) are properly filled in accordingly with the information available on its [Dashboard](https://www.mercadopago.com.br/developers/panel).
 3. Then scroll down to the **Test Your Store** section and click on **I want to test my sales**.